raph714/Orc-Fort/README.md

 Purchased units appear on your starting base.
 If there is no room on your starting base, they appear on the closest platform to it that is on the same height or lower.
 Units may move and attack on the turn they enter the board.

 ## Movement
 You may move your units only on your turn.
+Each unit may move up to the value listed in the unit stats plus any modifiers.
 Diagonal movement is not permitted.
 Climbing up in the fort costs an extra movement per level.
-For example taking one forward movement that also causes a unit to go up one step requires 2 movement points.
+For example taking one forward movement that also causes a unit to go up one step requires 2 movement.
 Climbing down does not cost extra movement.
 Units may only climb up one level at a time unless overridden by a special ability.